 Medicines – classification

-• Medicines are carefully controlled to help ensure they are used correctly and safely.
+• Medicines are carefully controlled to help us use them correctly and safely.

 Print this page